☀️

 Stripper-mouse

-This was the first aminoglycoside discovered and was used for Mycobacterium tuberculosis infections.
-This antibiotic is now occasionally used for endocarditis, Yersinia pestis infestation and tuberculosis.
+Streptomycin was the first aminoglycoside discovered and was used for Mycobacterium tuberculosis infections.
+This antibiotic is now occasionally used for endocarditis, Yersinia pestis infestation, and tuberculosis.
 Just like other aminoglycosides, streptomycin also causes ototoxicity and nephrotoxicity.
+Its use has significantly declined due to resistance and the availability of better alternatives.

 MECHANISM OF ACTION